The Human Truth Foundation

 ...

 Burundi is amongst the worst places in the world at ensuring human rights and freedom, and it has severe cultural issues when it comes to tolerance and equality.
-Burundi does better than average in its nominal commitment to Human Rights19.
-However Burundi performs less well in most areas.
-It does worse than average when it comes to opposing gender inequality20 (still good for Africa), supporting personal, civil & economic freedoms21, supporting press freedom22, freethought23, LGBT equality24 and in its average Freedom in the World rating.
-And finally, it sits amongst the bottom 20 in commentary in Human Rights Watch reports25 (one of the lowest in Africa) and in eliminating modern slavery26 (one of the highest in Africa).
+Burundi does better than average for its nominal commitment to Human Rights19.
+But unfortunately Burundi gets most other things wrong.
+It does worse than average when it comes to supporting personal, civil & economic freedoms20, supporting press freedom21, opposing gender inequality22 (still low for Africa), freethought23, LGBT equality24 and in its average Freedom in the World rating.
+And finally, it falls into the worst 20 in commentary in Human Rights Watch reports25 (one of the worst in Africa) and in eliminating modern slavery26 (amongst the highest in Africa).
 In 2017, government forces persecuted political opponents, and they and the Imbonerakure "were responsible for numerous killings, disappearances, ab-ductions, acts of torture, rapes, and arbitrary arrests"27 and a Human Rights Council affiliated body stated that it beliefs crimes against humanity have been committed in Burundi since April 201527

 For tables, charts and commentary, see: